zhejilab/PolyaModelsHuman/README.md

 File generated if input is a sequence.
 The sequence is padded and broken up into consecutive windows of 240 nucleotides.

-### Usage directions for old Polya Analsyis V1 - Included in Polya.1.0 folder
+### Usage directions for old Polya Analsyis V1 - Included in Polya_v1 branch

 **predictor_tool/PolyaID_PolyaStrength_prediction.py**
 > This file contains the predictor tool to make new predictions using PolyaID and PolyaStrength.
 It is designed to be used as a command-line tool, which users can invoke as shown in the examples below.